-Non-exempt Employees - Work Performed Outside of Normal Work Schedules

-Unless authorized by a supervisor to do so, nonexempt employees should not check for, read, send or respond to work-related e-mails outside their normal work schedules.
+Non-exempt Employees - Work Performed Outside of Normal Work Schedules respond to work-related e-mails outside their normal work schedules.
 Non-exempt employees must obtain the authorization of their supervisor or designee prior to performing any work outside of normal work schedules.
 Authorized non-exempt employees who perform work outside of their regularly scheduled hours for work-related reasons are responsible for accounting for their time and recording it via Web Time Entry the next business day after the work is performed.
 Supervisors are to ensure work outside the normal work schedule is limited and infrequent.
 As with other types of work, the time is compensable and will count toward overtime eligibility as required by law.
 Failure to adhere to this regulation may result in disciplinary action.